Grandma's Perogies Recipe (Perogy / Pyrohy / Pierogi/ Varenyky)

 - Cut dough with large glass or round cookie cutter – I like to use a glass that’s about 3″ in diameter.

-- Place 1 tbsp of filling in the center of each round:
+- Place 1 tablespoon of filling in the center of each round:

 - Lightly brush the edges with water, which will act as a glue.